PRUEBAdelaCOSA/Repo-Node/doc/api/parser.md

   When mode is `'strip-only'`, source maps are not generated, because locations are preserved.
   If `sourceMap` or `sourceUrl` is provided, when mode is `'strip-only'`, an error will be thrown.

+_WARNING_: The output of this function should not be considered stable across Node.js versions, due to changes in the TypeScript parser.

 ```mjs
 import parser from 'node:parser';
 const code = 'const a: number = 1;';